liam-leny/UE-AD-Fastify/README.md

 - **Docker Orchestration**:
   - Containerization of both frontend and backend.
   - Ready to be used locally or deployed to a server.
+  - Redis service included for backend data storage.

 ## **Prerequisites**

 - [Docker](https://www.docker.com/) installed.
 - (Optional) [Node.js](https://nodejs.org/) if you wish to run the applications locally without Docker.
+- (Optional) [A Redis instance running](https://redis.io/) if you wish to run the applications locally without Docker.

 ## **Installation and running**